kaspersgit/ml_2_sql/Readme.md

 Name of target column (required)

 ### Notes
-- Preferably you impute any NULL values before running this script
+- Any NULL values should be imputed before using this script
 - Data imbalance treatments (e.g. oversampling + model calibration) not fully implemented
 - Resampling (almost) always makes the trained model ill calibrated
 - Multiclass and regression are experimental

 ### TODO list
+- Remove custom imputing (better to wait for EBM null handling) (done)
 - Get csv file from s3 link
 - Add regression next to classification (also for SQL)
 - Add MCC-F1 (curve?)